 If you get chalazia more than once, your doctor may recommend that you see an eye specialist such as an ophthalmologist or optometrist.
-They’ll want to rule out other eye problems.
-Treating conditions like blepharitis and meibomian gland dysfunction can keep chalazia from coming back.
+They’ll want to check for other eye problems by performing an external eye exam and an eyelid exam to check the oil glands at the base of your eyelashes.
+Treating eye conditions such as blepharitis and meibomian gland dysfunction can keep chalazia from coming back.

 See your doctor if you think you have a chalazion.
 They may want to check it and tell you how to take care of it to help it heal.
 They can also suggest certain eye drops or creams to use.

-One remedy is to apply warm, moist heat to the area with a clean washcloth.
+One remedy is to apply warm, moist heat to the chalazion with a clean washcloth.
 Your doctor or nurse can give you instructions about how often to do it and for how long.

-It might also help to clean your eyelids with a mild soap, such as baby shampoo, or over-the-counter eyelid scrubs.
+It might also help clean your eyelids with a mild soap, such as baby shampoo or over-the-counter eyelid scrubs.

 Gently massage the area to help open the gland.
 But never try to squeeze or pop a chalazion.
 That might make the problem worse.

 If your chalazion doesn’t go away or it gets bigger, you might want to think about surgery to remove it.
 Most people won’t need surgery.
 But if you’ve had your chalazion for more than a couple of months or if it’s growing in size, check with your doctor to see if you should have it removed.

 Chalazion surgery doesn’t take long.
 Your doctor can likely do it in the office in about 15-20 minutes.

 First, they’ll numb your eyelid.
 Then they’ll make a tiny cut in your chalazion, which will allow any fluid to drain.
 Your doctor can also remove the hardened oil inside your eyelid.
 You might have some soreness, but you won’t usually need any stitches.